AngeleePavaneeAnnasawmy/Micronecton-Tourbillons/README.md

 - the fact sheet that explains the ecology of the 6 micronecton organisms (i.e., the players)
 - the 6 micronekton organisms should be printed and cut out

+This game can be played by groups of 6 people at a time.
+Each group would have the board game and fact sheet printed on A4 papers.
+The organisms from the file "P.Annasawmy_Micronecton_Tourbillons_organisms to print" should be printed out, can be laminated, and need to be cut out of the sheets.
+Each group would have a set of these 6 organisms.

+Instructions to play the game can be found on Page 6 of the manual.